-- ESP-NOW Wrapper lib for ESP-NOW (See #2227) - ESPAsyncTCP Asynchronous TCP Library for ESP8266 and ESP32/31B - ESPAsyncWebServer Asynchronous Web Server Library for ESP8266 and ESP32/31B - Homie for ESP8266 Arduino framework for ESP8266 implementing Homie, an MQTT convention for the IoT. - NeoPixel Adafruit's NeoPixel library, now with support for the ESP8266 (use version 1.0.2 or higher from Arduino's library manager). - NeoPixelBus Arduino NeoPixel library compatible with ESP8266.
+- DimSwitch Control electronic dimmable ballasts for fluorescent light tubes remotely as if using a wall switch. - Encoder Arduino library for rotary encoders.
+Version 1.4 supports ESP8266. - esp8266_mdns mDNS queries and responses on esp8266.
+Or to describe it another way: An mDNS Client or Bonjour Client library for the esp8266. - ESP-NOW Wrapper lib for ESP-NOW (See #2227) - ESPAsyncTCP Asynchronous TCP Library for ESP8266 and ESP32/31B - ESPAsyncWebServer Asynchronous Web Server Library for ESP8266 and ESP32/31B - Homie for ESP8266 Arduino framework for ESP8266 implementing Homie, an MQTT convention for the IoT. - NeoPixel Adafruit's NeoPixel library, now with support for the ESP8266 (use version 1.0.2 or higher from Arduino's library manager). - NeoPixelBus Arduino NeoPixel library compatible with ESP8266.
 Use the "DmaDriven" or "UartDriven" branches for ESP8266.
 Includes HSL color support and more. - PubSubClient MQTT library by @Imroy. - RTC Arduino Library for Ds1307 & Ds3231 compatible with ESP8266. - Souliss, Smart Home Framework for Smart Home based on Arduino, Android and openHAB. - ST7735 Adafruit's ST7735 library modified to be compatible with ESP8266.
 Just make sure to modify the pins in the examples as they are still AVR specific. - Task Arduino Nonpreemptive multitasking library.
-While similar to the included Ticker library in the functionality provided, this library was meant for cross Arduino compatibility. - TickerScheduler Library provides simple scheduler for Ticker to avoid WDT reset - Teleinfo Generic French Power Meter library to read Teleinfo energy monitoring data such as consuption, contract, power, period, ...
+While similiar to the included Ticker library in the functionality provided, this library was meant for cross Arduino compatibility. - TickerScheduler Library provides simple scheduler for Ticker to avoid WDT reset - Teleinfo Generic French Power Meter library to read Teleinfo energy monitoring data such as consuption, contract, power, period, ...
 This library is cross platform, ESP8266, Arduino, Particle, and simple C++.
 French dedicated post on author's blog and all related information about Teleinfo also available. - UTFT-ESP8266 UTFT display library with support for ESP8266.
 Only serial interface (SPI) displays are supported for now (no 8-bit parallel mode, etc).
 Also includes support for the hardware SPI controller of the ESP8266. - WiFiManager WiFi Connection manager with web captive portal.
-If it can't connect, it starts AP mode and a configuration portal so you can choose and enter WiFi credentials. - OneWire Library for Dallas/Maxim 1-Wire Chips. - Adafruit-PCD8544-Nokia-5110-LCD-Library Port of the Adafruit PCD8544 library for the ESP8266. - PCF8574_ESP A very simplistic library for using the PCF857//PCF8574A I2C 8-pin GPIO-expander. - Dot Matrix Display Library 2 Freetronics DMD & Generic 16 x 32 P10 style Dot Matrix Display Library - SdFat-beta SD-card library with support for long filenames, software- and hardware-based SPI and lots more. - FastLED a library for easily & efficiently controlling a wide variety of LED chipsets, like the Neopixel (WS2812B), DotStar, LPD8806 and many more.
+If it can't connect, it starts AP mode and a configuration portal so you can choose and enter WiFi credentials. - OneWire Library for Dallas/Maxim 1-Wire Chips. - Adafruit-PCD8544-Nokia-5110-LCD-Library Port of the Adafruit PCD8544 library for the ESP8266. - PCF8574 ESP A very simplistic library for using the PCF857//PCF8574A I2C 8-pin GPIO-expander. - Dot Matrix Display Library 2 Freetronics DMD & Generic 16 x 32 P10 style Dot Matrix Display Library - SdFat-beta SD-card library with support for long filenames, software- and hardware-based SPI and lots more. - FastLED a library for easily & efficiently controlling a wide variety of LED chipsets, like the Neopixel (WS2812B), DotStar, LPD8806 and many more.
 Includes fading, gradient, color conversion functions. - OLED a library for controlling I2C connected OLED displays.
-Tested with 0.96 inch OLED graphics display. - MFRC522 A library for using the Mifare RC522 RFID-tag reader/writer. - Ping lets the ESP8266 ping a remote machine. - AsyncPing fully asynchronous Ping library (have full ping statistic and hardware MAC address). - ESP_EEPROM This library writes a new copy of your data when you save (commit) it and keeps track of where in the sector the most recent copy is kept using a bitmap.
+Tested with 0.96 inch OLED graphics display. - MFRC522 A library for using the Mifare RC522 RFID-tag reader/writer. - Ping lets the ESP8266 ping a remote machine. - AsyncPing fully asynchronous Ping library (have full ping statistic and hardware MAC address).

+- ESP_EEPROM This library writes a new copy of your data when you save (commit) it and keeps track of where in the sector the most recent copy is kept using a bitmap.
 The flash sector only needs to be erased when there is no more space for copies in the flash sector. - EEPROM Rotate Instead of using a single sector to persist the data from the emulated EEPROM, this library uses a number of sectors to do so: a sector pool.

-22 Chapter 3.
+18 Chapter 3.
 Libraries